realm/SwiftLint/README.md

     echo "warning: `swiftlint` command not found - See https://github.com/realm/SwiftLint#installation for installation instructions." fi
 ```

 > [!NOTE]
-> The `SWIFTLINT_CMD` path use the default Xcode configuration and has been tested on Xcode 15/16, in case of another configuration like
+> The `SWIFTLINT_CMD` path uses the default Xcode configuration and has been
+> tested on Xcode 15/16.
+In case of another configuration (e.g. a custom
-> custom Swift package path, please change the values accordinaly.
+> Swift package path), please adapt the values accordingly.

 > [!TIP]
 > Uncheck `Based on dependency analysis` to run `swiftlint` on all incremental